 Osteospermum fruticosum

 In the fall of 2022 I bought one small plant of Osteospermum fruticosum album from Pepinière Filippi in Mèze.
-Since then it has rapidly formed two square meters of ground cover that stays green throughout summer.
+Since then it rapidly formed two square meters of ground cover that stayed green throughout summer.
 It is pretty drought-resistant with a “code de secheresse” of 4 of 6.
 According to Filippi it should bloom January through May, in my garden it blooms profusely March through June, with occasional single flowers appearing throughout July – as long as it doesn’t get to be too hot/dry.

 Osteospermum ecklonis